 Students must be at last 18 years old and have a high school diploma or equivalent.

-Early registration deadline is September 1st but you can register up to Class 1 start in October.
+Early registration deadline is September 1st but you can register up to Class 1 for each school (September/October).
 There are distance learning modules due before this therefore we encourage you to enroll before Class 1.

-Yes, we are able to enroll students into Class 2.
+Yes, with the exception of the Advanced Studies Program, we are able to enroll students into Class 2.
 Teachers will assist in providing missed information and the skills taught in Class 1.
 The tuition is the same.

 No, the Bachelor of Science degree is only offered at the main Florida school.
 BBSH is licensed by the Florida Commission for Independent Education to offer a Bachelor of Science Degree in Brennan Healing Science.

 Depending upon the day, required courses begin sometime between 7am and 7:45 am and continue until 5pm with a scheduled 1 to 1½ hour lunch everyday.
 There are a few evenings during the week where your attendance will be required at a lecture or an event.
 These usually end between 9 pm and 9:30 pm.